srobo/website/_events/sr2019/competition.md

 | 17:15 | Kit return              |
 | 18:00 | End of day              |

+The Saturday will begin with a briefing on the rules and general struture of the weekend, followed by some time for teams to test their robots in the arena.
+Soon after, the league matches will start, in which your robot will compete against 3 other bots to rise up the league.
+These continue for the rest of the day.

+On Sunday morning, the league matches will continue.
+Once these have concluded, we will begin knockout matches, the order of which is determined by your position in the league.
+The remaining teams will compete in the finals, followed by the awards for the winning teams.

 ## Tickets and Media Consent

 Competitors need to bring along a ticket to be allowed entry.
 Anyone under the age of 18 must be accompanied by an adult.
 To obtain a ticket, competitors need to sign a [media consent form][mcf-link] and [send back to us][teams-contact].
 Please put "Student Robotics 2019" as the event name.
 Those under the age of 16 will need to get a parent or guardian to sign on their behalf.
 Once processed, you'll receive an automated email with a link to your ticket.